andis-sprinkis/xdg-open-simple/README.md

 -   [x] Doesn't auto-forward paths without a known handler to a web browser.
 -   [x] Doesn't auto-forward paths to any other or DE-specific file opener.
 -   [x] Has no dependency on the `xdg-utils` scripts.
--   [x] The applicable error exit codes are retained from the original `xdg-open`.
 -   [x] Handles the relative file paths.

 ## Installation